seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/2H/06_band/README_run.md

-Purpose:
-Electronic band structure calculation along high-symmetry k-paths using the fully relaxed structure.
+Calculates the electronic band structure along high-symmetry k-point paths using the fully relaxed structure.

-Notes:
-The band structure was analyzed to identify the qualitative electronic character of the system.
+The results are used to identify the qualitative electronic character of the system.